Interaction patterns at scale

 This broad category encompasses individuals with vision impairments and colour blindness.

 Instead of jumping straight to solutions, I started by understanding why the problems existed in the first place.
-I combined insights from my research and audit to uncover how design and content practices contributed to inconsistent, inaccessible navigation.
+I combined insights from my research and audit to uncover how design and content practices contributed to inconsistent interactions.

 Using the "5 whys" strategy to uncover core issues